Looking for some Meghalaya photos? See these 10 Nongriat Pictures – from the village of living root bridge.

-“This north-east Indian village with root bridges is by far the best place I’ve seen in your country.”
+“This northeast Indian village with living root bridges is by far the best place I’ve seen in your country.”

 From being a place where it rains (almost) the most in the world to being home to one of the friendliest tribal communities in India – there are many reasons why you should visit Nongriat.
-But the undisputed highlights are its lush forest, magnificent valleys, countless natural pools, and the living root bridges.
-Here, some unforgettable moments I clicked in and around Nongriat (eastern Khasi Hills).
-This is…
+And if you happen to be a photographer, there are even more reasons for you to be there.

-The entire east Khasi Hills in Meghalaya is like a secluded oasis of silence in the vastness of nature.
-And Nongriat – with its less than 10 houses – is like a sleepy settlement deep inside it.
+The entire east Khasi Hills in is like a secluded oasis of silence in the vastness of nature.
+And this village – with its less than 10 houses – is like a sleepy settlement deep inside it.

 The waterfalls in our country may not be the tallest, but their beauty is rare.
-And ‘Nohkalikai Falls’ in Meghalaya is a perfect example of that, which creates an ever arresting view of immensity and spectacle.
+And ‘Nohkalikai Falls’ that you can see during your Nongriat, Meghalaya trip is a perfect example of that.
+It creates an ever arresting view of immensity and spectacle.

 Here people are always happy to have their picture clicked and then checking it out to give you feedback.

-Many visit Nongriat to explore its incomparable beauty but end up losing their heart to the pure and refreshing innocence of its children.
+Many visit Nongriat, Meghalaya to explore its incomparable beauty but end up losing their heart to the pure and refreshing innocence of its children.

 …who always seem interested in knowing more about the outside world!